First, it’s important to say that a mortgage valuation is NOT a survey.

 |Property is an average sized flat in reasonable condition|

-Here is what The Council of Mortgage Lenders have to say on mortgage valuations:
+What The Council of Mortgage Lenders have to say on mortgage valuations:

 The valuation is carried out purely to help the lender decide whether it is willing to lend, and if so how much, on the property you want to buy.
 The valuer makes a written report to the lender.
 The lender does not have to tell you the contents of the report, but some lenders will give you a copy or at least tell you about any serious problems which may have been spotted during the valuation.